Advanced Patterns & JS Interop#

 import from react { useRef, useEffect }

-def:pub usePolling(callback: Any, intervalMs: int, enabled: bool) -> None {
+def:pub usePolling(callback: any, intervalMs: int, enabled: bool) -> None {

 timerRef = useRef(None);